-There were a few inaccessible areas within the Pratt ZCC that were a result of the lack of accessible roads.
-There were also areas, which were inaccessible due to their location on private property.
-Some PCS's on private property were inaccessible due to locked gates that prevented vehicular access.
+A few inaccessible areas did exist in the Kermit ZCC they were a result of the lack of accessible roads.
+There were also areas that were inaccessible due to their location on private property.
+Some PCSs were inaccessible due to locked gates that prevented vehicular access.